mion93/itadakimasu/testing.md

 # SEARCH BAR NAVIGATION
 * By searching a recently added recipe from the search bar = Results show the following recipe.
 * By Searching a random recipe / not spelt correctly = No result found.
-* Search and cancel button are correctly working.
+* "Search" and "cancel" button are correctly working.

 # SHOP